Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Examples

-\begin{proof} Once we check that $Y$ is ergodic, then Corollary \ref{corolintro} and the fact that $W$ defined by \reff{eq:CV-N-W} is a.s. positive readily imply the weak convergence of the Proposition.
-To prove the ergodicity of $Y$, we use Theorems 4.1 of \cite{meyntweedieII} and 6.1 of \cite{meyntweedie}.
-Since $Y$ is Feller and irreducible, the process $Y$ admits a unique invariant probability measure $\pi$ and is exponentially ergodic provided the condition (CD3) in \cite{meyntweedie} is satisfied, namely, if there exists a positive measurable function $V\,:\,x\mapsto V(x)$ such that $\lim_{x\rightarrow \pm \infty}V(x)=+\infty$ and for which:
+\begin{pf} Once we check that $Y$ is ergodic, then Corollary \ref{corolintro} and the fact that $W$ defined by (\ref{eq:CV-N-W}) is a.s. positive readily imply the weak convergence of the proposition.
+To prove the ergodicity of $Y$, we use Theorem 4.1 of \cite {meyntweedieII} and Theorem~6.1 of \cite{meyntweedie}.
+Since $Y$ is Feller and irreducible, the process $Y$ admits a~unique invariant probability measure $\pi$ and is exponentially ergodic provided the condition (CD3) in \cite{meyntweedie} is satisfied.
+Namely, if there exists a~ positive measurable function $V \dvtx x\mapsto V(x)$ such that $\lim _{x\rightarrow\pm\infty}V(x)=+\infty$ and for which